cleesmith/NiceGUI-primer/README.md

 # TL;DR

+1. in a command line window:
+    - clone the repo
+    - cd nicegui
+    - do env/pip stuff
-1. in a command line window do: clone the repo, cd nicegui, do env/pip stuff, python -B main.py to launch the website server
+    - python -B main.py to launch the website server at http://127.0.0.1:8080/

-2. in another command line window do: clone this repo, cd NiceGUI-primer, do env/pip stuff, then run:
+2. in another command line window:
+    - clone this repo
+    - cd NiceGUI-primer
+    - do env/pip stuff
+    - then run:
         - python 1_get_all_urls.py ... makes a list of urls to be scraped
         - python 2_scrape_all_urls.py ... scrape list of urls into a text file

 3. use the final text file with AI's or for other purposes

 ---